Slavery and Human Trafficking Statement 2018-19

 We also help people to check their credit report and credit score, and protect against identity theft.

 Experian plc operates its business through its subsidiaries, the majority of which are wholly owned.
 It has a well-developed system of internal authorities, controls and policies within the Group.
-Experian plc and its subsidiaries employ approximately [17,000] people in countries.
-The Group’s corporate headquarters are in Dublin, Ireland with operational headquarters in Nottingham, UK; California, US; and São Paulo, Brazil.
+Experian plc and its subsidiaries employ approximately 16,000 people in 37 countries.
+The Groups corporate headquarters are in Dublin, Ireland with operational headquarters in Nottingham, UK; California, US; and São Paulo, Brazil.

 Our Third Party Supply Chain